Pruthviraj-chaudhari/NotifyIt-Advanced-Day-Schedular/README.md

-# Todo List App
+# NotifyIt - Advanced Day Schedular

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

+NotifyIt is an advanced day scheduler designed to help users manage their day and increase productivity.
+It allows users to create, organize, and track tasks efficiently, with integrated email reminders to notify users of pending tasks before the deadline.
 This is a full-stack web application built with Node.js, Express.js, MongoDB, and EJS templating.
-It allows users to create and manage todo lists for different categories.
-The app is hosted on MongoDB Atlas, providing a reliable and scalable cloud database solution.

 ## Features

-- Create custom todo lists by using Express Route Parameters (e.g., `/work`, `/shopping`, etc.)
-- Default todo list shows items for the current date
+- **Task Management**: Create, edit, and organize tasks for efficient time management.
+- **Email Reminders**: Receive email reminders for pending tasks before the deadline.
+- **User Authentication**: Secure user authentication using Passport.js with OAuth, social logins, and Local Auth.
+- **Advanced Scheduler**: Schedule tasks and events for better organization and productivity.
+- **Scalable Database**: Utilizes MongoDB Atlas for scalable and secure cloud-hosted databases.
 - Add, edit, and delete todo items
 - Mark items as completed or uncompleted
 - User-friendly interface with dynamic rendering of todo items using EJS templating